jacobemery/mongodb/README.md

 # Ansible playbooks to install and uninstall MongoDB

+This is a very simple, quick and dirty (somewhat) automated install process for MongoDB on s390x (IBM Z & LinuxONE) servers.
+It's needed because mongodb-enterprise is not included in the base repository.
+Hope it helps!

 Assumptions:
 - This is running directly on a Red Hat Enterprise Linux (RHEL) server (tested on RHEL 8 & 9).
 - You have passwordless sudo access.